FAIRmat-NFDI/pynxtools-xrd/README.md

 for the latest development version.

 ## Parsers
-Though, in computer science, parser is a process that reads code into smaller parts (called tocken) with relations among tockens in a tree diagram.
-The process helps compiler to understand the tocken relationship of the source code.
+Though, in computer science, parsing is a process that reads code into smaller parts (called token) with relations among tokens in a tree diagram.
+The process helps compiler to understand the token relationship of the source code.

-The XRD reader calls a program or class (called parser) that reads the experimenal input file and re-organises the different physical/experiment concepts or properties in a certain structure which is defined by developer.
+The XRD reader calls a program or class (called parser) that reads the experimental input file and reorganizes the different physical/experiment concepts or properties in a certain structure which is defined by developer.

 ### class pynxtools.dataconverter.readers.xrd.xrd_parser.XRDMLParser